Lazy Luddite Log

 Queen + Adam Lambert

 Belinda did something very clever and got us both tickets to see Queen with Adam Lambert.
-It was a birthday present for me and came into effect several months later (and just a few weeks ago).
+It was a birthday present for me and came into effect several months later.
 It is something I would have never contemplated, partly because a habit formed in my impoverished youth makes me overlook all the live gigs I could go to, and partly because on some level I have always felt that it was too late for me to see Queen live.
 I had followed a cover band for a while (with the name Fat Bottomed Girls) and also seen the jukebox musical based on Queen songs (written by Ben Elton).
 However I had mentally relegated Queen concerts themselves to a past I was too young to have experienced.
-And, granted, what we saw recently was different from Queen in its heyday, as was sensitively acknowledged during the gig, but by goodness it was still a fantastic experience.
+And, granted, what we saw recently was different from Queen in its heyday, as was acknowledged during the gig, but by goodness it was still a fantastic experience.

 I started to get a bit excited about the concert a few days beforehand, but only in the sense that I was looking forward to a night out at a big public event at Rod Laver Arena.
 It was only really as the band members emerged onto the guitar-shaped stage that I was suddenly struck with the realization that Brian May and Roger Taylor were down there and all set to play the songs they had been playing my whole life and most of theirs.
 It was a moving moment for this long-standing fan and after a few songs it looked like Belinda sensed she was in the presence of musical greatness.

 The band comprised Brian May (guitars and vocals), Roger Taylor (drums and vocals), Adam Lambert (vocals and cavorting), Spike Edney (keyboards), Neil Fairclough (bass), Tyler Warren (percussion).
 Brian and Roger are original members of Queen.
-Spike has been playing with Queen in live gigs since the 80s and is regarded by fans as 'the fifth Queen'.
+Spike has been playing with Queen in live gigs since the 80s and is regarded by fans as the fifth Queen member.
 Original bassist John Deacon has been retired since the 90s but some of the songs he wrote with the band were in the set-list.
 The presence of Freddie Mercury (1946-1991) was felt both in terms of his absence and because footage (taken from the massive 1986 Wembley gig) of him performing was played on a big screen.
 This allowed for a vocal call-and-response session with the audience.
-Many of us found it rather emotional.
+Many of us found it rather touching.
 Camp young pop star Adam Lambert did a fantastic job of singing the Queen back catalogue.
 He has powerful projection and an impressive vocal range.
-He also has a definite stage presence and connected well with both the band and crowd.
+He also has a definite stage presence and connected well with both band and crowd.

 We were served a long and satisfying set-list of Queen songs (from most of their albums) and the audience got right into it.
 There was plenty of singing along (in the case of fans like me this included specific backing vocal patterns and hand claps).
 It was a stack of fun even from way off in the most distant seats.
 Amplification is vital to these big arena concerts but I'm happy to say it was only as loud as it needed to be.
 The screens were also very impressive and, combined with some artificial fog, produced a surprisingly realistic depiction of the big melancholy robot (from the 1977 News Of The World album art) bursting forth from back-stage.